 Dr Nina Burrowes is an independent psychologist who helps people understand the psychology of child sexual abuse, sexual exploitation, sexual harassment, sexual assault, rape and domestic abuse.
 She has carried out research with sex offenders, survivors, and young people who are learning about consent.

-Dr Burrowes is a regular contributor to media coverage of sexual abuse and has appeared on BBC’s Woman’s Hour, The Moral Maze, Sky News, Channel 4 News, The Telegraph, The Guardian and The Observer.
+Dr Burrowes is a regular contributor to media coverage of sexual abuse.
+She was the presenter of the BBC's 'Rape trials.
+Is the jury out?' and has appeared on BBC’s Woman’s Hour, The Moral Maze, Sky News, Channel 4 News, The Telegraph, The Guardian and The Observer.
 She is involved in a longterm project with On Road Media looking at the way sexual abuse is covered by media outlets.